Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 C-53: Were you born at the diner?

-PLECK: This might be a sort of insensitive question but, are you...
+PLECK: This might be a sort of insensitive question but like, are you…

 DAR: You know saying that doesn’t make it okay to say something, right?